-Mehta received his Ph.D. in optics at the National University of Singapore.
-His Ph.D. research led to elegant mathematical models and new experimental approaches for label-free imaging of cellular morphology.
-He then joined the Marine Biological Laboratory in Woods Hole as a Human Frontier Science Program Fellow, where he developed novel imaging and computational methods for characterizing molecular order below the diffraction limit.
-His research revealed the dynamic flow and orientation of molecular assemblies in live cells.
-At CZ Biohub, Mehta and his team are developing integrated imaging and computational technologies to measure physical properties of biological systems with increasing precision, resolution, and throughput.
-These computational microscopy technologies exploit diverse light-matter interactions and algorithms.
-In collaboration with CZ Biohub’s projects, platforms, and partners, these technologies enable data-driven discovery of biological mechanisms and therapeutic opportunities.
+Mehta developed signal processing algorithms for radars, before earning a Ph.D. in optics at the National University of Singapore from Colin Sheppard’s lab.
+His Ph.D. research led to elegant mathematical models and new label-free imaging technologies.
+He then worked at the intersection of technology development and quantitative biology at the Marine Biological Laboratory in Woods Hole as a Human Frontier Science Program (HFSP) Fellow.
+His postdoctoral research led to novel computational imaging methods to measure the molecular order of the cytoskeleton beyond the resolution limit.
+At CZ Biohub, Mehta and his team integrate optics, inverse algorithms, and machine learning to build computational microscopy platforms that measure the biological architecture and activity with increasing accuracy, precision, and throughput.
+These technologies are developed and deployed to discover biological mechanisms and therapeutic opportunities in close collaboration with CZ Biohub’s projects, platforms, and partners.